smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2025/bingo_stats_rough_draft.md

 The authors with the most unique books read were:

-- ***TIE***: Brandon Sanderson and Terry Pratchett, each with 56 unique books read
+- ***TIE***: Brandon Sanderson and Terry Pratchett, each with 53 unique books read
-- T. Kingfisher, with 48 unique books read
+- T. Kingfisher, with 46 unique books read
-- Lois McMaster Bujold, with 43 unique books read
+- Lois McMaster Bujold, with 42 unique books read
-- Adrian Tchaikovsky, with 42 unique books read
+- Adrian Tchaikovsky, with 40 unique books read
-- Martha Wells, with 40 unique books read
+- Martha Wells, with 38 unique books read
-- Stephen King, with 38 unique books read
+- Stephen King, with 37 unique books read
-- ***TIE***: Rick Riordan and Seanan McGuire and Tamora Pierce, each with 36 unique books read
+- ***TIE***: Seanan McGuire and Tamora Pierce, each with 36 unique books read
-- Ursula K. Le Guin, with 34 unique books read
+- Rick Riordan, with 35 unique books read
-- Jim Butcher, with 30 unique books read
+- Ursula K. Le Guin, with 30 unique books read
-- Robin Hobb, with 28 unique books read
+- Jim Butcher, with 29 unique books read

 As with books, most authors were read only once.
-There were an average of 5.3 reads per author.
+There were an average of 5.4 reads per author.

 The following tables represent a best-effort attempt at a statistical breakdown of author demographics.
-The "Overall %" column represents the _total_ number of times a demographic appeared in Bingo data, i.e. Brandon Sanderson counts 395 times for each of his demographic groups.
+The "Overall %" column represents the _total_ number of times a demographic appeared in Bingo data, i.e. Brandon Sanderson counts 396 times for each of his demographic groups.
 The "Unique %" column represents the unique number of times a demographic appeared in Bingo data, i.e. Brandon Sanderson counts only once, no matter how many squares or cards he appears on.